 The site is located within the Coastal Marine Zone 2 (CMZ2) in the Marlborough Sounds Resource Management Plan (the Plan).
-The site is one of several marine farms along the western shore of The Tongue.
-Marine farming at the site is currently authorised by coastal permits U100119 and MFL 241.
-The existing farm was applied for prior 1 August 1996.
+The site is one of several marine farms in along The Tongue western shore.
+Marine farming at the site is currently authorised by coastal permits U090284/MFL 241 and U100121/MFL 238.
+The present application is for a Non-Complying Activity.

-The proposed extension extends beyond 200m (250m) from the shore, and is therefore a Non-complying Activity under rule 35.5 in the Plan.
+The proposed extension extends beyond 200m (300m) from the shore, and is therefore a Noncomplying Activity under rule 35.5 in the Plan.